Meanwhile, the Switch had a surprisingly stronger than expected showing.

 PC comes in at fourth place, with 15% of sales, with the other systems forming the remainder of their software sales.

-Next quarter, thanks to the release of Assassin’s Creed and South Park, the share of PS4, Xbox One, and PC should rise, while Switch’s should decline- nonetheless, it is good to see Ubisoft finding success across all systems.
+Next quarter, thanks to the release of Assassin’s Creed, the share of PS4, Xbox One, and PC should rise, while Switch’s should decline- nonetheless, it is good to see Ubisoft finding success across all systems.